A Automobile Company

-A Automobile Company was a brass era American automobile manufacturer located in Sacramento, California from 1910 to 1913.
-It sold a car known as the Blue & Gold.
+The A Automobile Company was an American brass era automobile manufacturer located in Sacramento, California from 1910 to 1913.
+The company produced vehicles under the brand name Blue & Gold.

 History

-Tha A Automobile Company was founded in Sacramento, California, in September 1910 by San Francisco businessmen E. C. Collins (president), J. H. Graham (vice president), T. F. Cooke (treasurer), and C. E. Gibbs (secretary).
-They planned a factory with a capacity of 5000 cars, built on land given to the company by North Sacramento Land Company.
+Established in September 1910, the A Automobile Company was founded by San Francisco businessmen E. C. Collins (president), J. H. Graham (vice president), T. F. Cooke (treasurer), and C. E. Gibbs (secretary).
+They planned to construct a factory with a capacity of 5000 cars, on land provided by the North Sacramento Land Company.

 Offices were set up in Sacramento in January 1911.

-Their first product was to be a torpedo-bodied runabout, named the Blue & Gold, after the colors of California's state flag.
+Their first product was to be a torpedo-bodied runabout, named the Blue & Gold.

 By 1913, a small number of cars had been built, with four- or six-cylinder engine, electric lights, self-starting, and left-hand drive.
-The four, on a 108 in wheelbase, was priced at US$1150, with sliding-gear three-speed transmission.
-The six sold for $2100.
+The four-cylinder, on a 108 in wheelbase, was priced at US$1150, with sliding-gear three-speed transmission.
+The six-cylinder sold for $2100.

 Though production in 1913 was projected to be 500, as few as 29 were actually built.